 Pollock is a tiny town located in the state of Louisiana.
 With a population of 475 people and two constituent neighborhoods, Pollock is the 264th largest community in Louisiana.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pollock is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Pollock is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Pollock who work in office and administrative support (13.10%), healthcare (9.52%), and law enforcement and fire fighting (7.14%).
+Overall, Pollock is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Pollock who work in sales jobs (11.88%), office and administrative support (11.25%), and healthcare (10.63%).

 Also of interest is that Pollock has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Pollock in 2010 was $19,628, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
-This equates to an annual income of $78,512 for a family of four.
+The per capita income in Pollock in 2010 was $21,440, which is middle income relative to Louisiana, and lower middle income relative to the rest of the US.
+This equates to an annual income of $85,760 for a family of four.
 However, Pollock contains both very wealthy and poor people as well.
-Pollock also has one of the higher rates of people living in poverty in the nation, with 30.73% of its population below the federal poverty line.

 The most common language spoken in Pollock is English.
-Other important languages spoken here include French and African languages.
+Other important languages spoken here include Spanish and French.